Huang-Tsu/vim-syntax-extra/README.md

 # vim-syntax-extra

 > This plugin is basically the copy of ['justinmk/vim-syntax-extra'](https://github.com/justinmk/vim-syntax-extra)
-> I copy it for some personalized changes.
+> I copy it for customization.
 > For more information, please refer to the page above.
 ---
 ## Things I customized: